baryalaysafi/Qrcodepython/README.md

 This code will generate a QR code for your GitHub profile and save it as github_profile_qr.png.
 The design remains clean and professional with a simple black-and-white color scheme, suitable for professional settings.

 Let me know if you'd like any adjustments!
+Scan this QR code to connect on LinkedIn and discover my skills in web development and data analytics.